FORMAL REPORT ISSUED TO FDA ON CHEMO-INDUCED HEARING LOSS IN PEDIATRICS

 For Immediate Release

-The pediatric patient population with chemotherapy-induced hearing loss represents a segment of the cancer survivor community with a severe burden of disease with great unmet medical and psychosocial need.
-This workshop, taking place during Childhood Cancer Awareness Month, will bring together more than 100 survivors, caregivers, FDA representatives, medical professionals and pharmaceutical representatives to explore this condition further with the goal of better understanding the non-medical impact that current medical treatments cause, and the need to do better for children with cancer.
+This workshop brought together - in person and via live webcast - approximately 250 survivors, caregivers, FDA representatives, medical professionals and pharmaceutical representatives to explore this condition further with the goal of better understanding the non-medical impact that current medical treatments cause, and the need to do better for children with cancer.

 # # #